OWASP/CheatSheetSeries/cheatsheets_to_convert/PHP_Configuration_Cheat_Sheet.md

 Introduction
 ============

-This page is part of the [PHP Security Cheat Sheet](/PHP_Security_Cheat_Sheet "wikilink") and is meant for developers and sysadmins.
+This page is meant to help those configuring PHP and the web server it is running on in the most secure way possible.
+Below you will find information on the proper settings for the `php.ini` file and instructions on configuring Apache, Nginx, and Caddy web servers.

 ------------------------------------------------------------------------